richietaylor/prescient-coding-challenge-2023/README.md

 - When: Monday, 24 April 2023, @13:00pm
 - Where: Leslie Social 3A

 You’ll also get a sneak preview of the Prescient Coding Challenge we will be running on Campus in August 2023.
-Through this exciting coding competition, you will be challenged and tested – the winning team will receive the main prize of two MacBook Pros.
+Through this exciting coding competition, you will be challenged and tested – the winning team will receive the main prize of two MacBook Airs.

 ## Coding Challenge Details